 Neal et al. v.
 Efurd

-In February 2005, the district court ruled that students’ First Amendment rights were violated and that the school officials could not control the students’ websites.
+In February 2005, a district court ruled that the students’ First Amendment rights were violated and that the school officials could not control the students’ websites.
 It opined that, when student speech was off-campus and there was no nexus to the school, the school could only discipline off-campus speech when it could meet the Tinker standard and show the sites created substantial and material disruption to the normal operation of the school.